Zemogiter/program/README.md

 # program
- A collection of CBOT programs, written by me for Colobot video game.
+ A collection of CBOT programs, written by me for Colobot Gold Edition video game.